Malaysia's king declares state of emergency to curb spread of COVID-19

 The king had rejected a similar request from Muhyiddin in October.
 Opposition leaders had then criticised the request as a move to cling to power.

-Malaysia is a constitutional monarchy in which the king assumes a largely ceremonial role.
-Under the constitution, the king carries out his duties with the advice of the prime minister and the cabinet.
-It also gives him the right to decide if an emergency should be declared, based on threats to security, economy or public order.
+Malaysia is a constitutional monarchy in which the king has a largely ceremonial role, carrying his duties with advice from the prime minister and cabinet.
+But, the monarch also has the power to decide if an emergency should be declared, based on threats to security, economy or public order.

 Nik Ahmad Kamal Nik Mahmood, legal expert at the International Islamic University of Malaysia, said the government will gain wide powers during the emergency.

-Muhyiddin is scheduled to give a televised address on the emergency at 0300 GMT.

-On Monday, Muhyiddin announced a nationwide travel ban and a 14-day lockdown in the capital Kuala Lumpur and five states, saying the country’s healthcare system was at a breaking point.

-Reporting by Rozanna Latiff and Joseph Sipalan; Writing by A. Ananthalakshmi; Editing by Kim Coghill and Raju Gopalakrishnan
+Reporting by Rozanna Latiff and Joseph Sipalan; Writing by A. Ananthalakshmi; Editing by Kim Coghill, Raju Gopalakrishnan & Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.